Satyabrata Sarkar

-Satyabrata Sarkar, (born 1928 in Uttarpara near Calcutta, India), is a scientist, investigating physiological phenomena in plants and then studying the structure and function of plant-pathogenic viruses in the Max-Planck-Institute for Biology in Tübingen and at the University of Hohenheim in Germany.
+Satyabrata Sarkar, (born 1928 in Uttarpara near Calcutta, India), was a scientist, investigating physiological phenomena in plants and then studying the structure and function of plant-pathogenic viruses in the Max-Planck-Institute for Biology in Tübingen and at the University of Hohenheim in Germany.
 Later on (since 1999) he was teaching Bengali language and literature in the Department of Indology of the University of Tübingen.
-On December 11, 2022 he passed away at the age of 94.
+On 11 December 2022 he died aged 94.

 Education and career

 Sarkar passed his Matriculation from the Uttarpara Government High School (1944), studied at Ripon College (now known as Surendranath College), Presidency College Calcutta (Bachelor of Science, 1948) and at the University of Calcutta (Master of Science, 1950).
 He worked on tissue culture of plants and the application of radioisotopes in biological research at the Bose Institute, Calcutta.
 From 1954 he was engaged in research at the Max Planck Institute for Biology in Tübingen (Departement Georg Melchers) and obtained his Doctorate from the University of Tübingen (1957).

 From 1959 he started with intensive studies on the structure and function of plant viruses and obtained his "Habilitation" from the University of Tübingen in 1969.
 After Habilitation he gave lessons in Virology and Genetics as an associate professor at the same university.

 From 1977 to 1995 he was engaged in teaching and research at the University of Hohenheim near Stuttgart.
 After retirement he started teaching Bengali (since 1999) at the University of Tübingen.

 Sarkar was trained in the use of isotopes in Biology at the Nuclear Research Center in Karlsruhe (Germany 1961), in studies on Genetics of Bacteriophages in the Department of Genetics, University of Cologne (1962) and in the structure of ribosomes at an EMBO workshop held in the Max-Planck-Institute for Molecular genetics in Berlin (1970).